brownplt/insta-model/Statics.md

 ## The dynamic type

-TODO: `dynamic` is compatible with any type
+`dynamic` is compatible with any type
 - [dynamic_as_int.py](conformance_suite/dynamic_as_int.py)
 - [dynamic_as_callable.py](conformance_suite/dynamic_as_callable.py)
 - [dynamic_as_CheckedDict.py](conformance_suite/dynamic_as_CheckedDict.py)